nextcloud/documentation/admin_manual/configuration_files/external_storage/google.rst

 .. figure:: images/google-drive11.png
    :alt: Client ID and client secret

-Now you have everything you need to mount your Google Drive in ownCloud.
+Now you have everything you need to mount your Google Drive in Nextcloud.

 Go to the External Storage section of your Admin page, create your new folder name, enter the Client ID and Client Secret, and click **Grant Access**.
-Your consent page appears when ownCloud makes a successful connection.
+Your consent page appears when Nextcloud makes a successful connection.
 Click **Allow**.

 .. figure:: images/google-drive12.png